atch2203/blog/src/content/blog/ledsticks.md

 <div align="center" style="color:#888888"><em>Left: TPU stick with no metal rods<br />Right: TPU stick with metal rods inside</em></div>
 ![alt text](@assets/images/writeups/ledsticks/metalrods.jpg)

 These sticks *technically* functioned, but they were horrible to use for .
-Also, now that the point of failure between the attachment and stick was fixed, we discovered a new point of failure: the end cap and the attachment (no photo evidence, but the batteries flew)
+Also, now that the point of failure between the attachment and stick was fixed, we discovered a new point of failure: the end cap and the LED attachment exploding (no photo evidence, but the batteries flew over 40 feet away from where we were yoyoing).

+In lieu of becoming another pub

 ![alt text](@assets/images/writeups/ledsticks/interestingfailure.jpg)